 Beach Nightwalk and Karaoke

 Then we went back to get freshened up and come back for dinner.
 After dinner around 8:30 or so, my dad and I walked around the beach and sat at the seats looking at the waves for a while.
-Talked for a bit before everyone get ready for bed.
+Talked for a bit before everyone got ready for bed.

 I’d laid down and was ready to sleep when I heard music playing from the beach.
 I went back to the beach alone around 10 to see what was going on – and I’m glad I did.
 It was karaoke – a staff member singing Hindi songs!
 He saw me approaching, and he ushered me in laughing, “Come on, come on!”